nadrane/blog/content/_posts/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators.md

 ![Code sample from Concise](concise-code.png)

 Apart from the obvious readability problems, the syntax is challenging to edit and thus is at odds with application discoverability.
 It makes trivial exercises like console logging error-prone.
-Furthermore, the syntax is incompatible to the modern formatting tool, [Prettier](https://prettier.io/).
+Furthermore, the syntax is incompatible with the modern formatting tool, [Prettier](https://prettier.io/).

 Today Hexo supports other templating languages, but it's a shame so many themes are tightly coupled to such an unergonomic tool.